weilingx46/workshop-ws-5-10-deployment-docker/README.md

 1. ```cd``` into the *ws-5-10-deployment-docker* directory.
 Create a new dockerfile by typing ```atom Dockerfile``` into the command line.

-2. Copy and pase the following code into Dockerfile.
+2. Copy and paste the following code into Dockerfile.

          # Use an official Python runtime as a parent image